pinglanwangyu/Principle-basedRepairSelection/README.md

 `pysat_for_hittingset.ipynb`

-which generated 1888 connected components of the conflict graph:
+which generated 1888 connected components of the conflict graph `medical_conflictgrpha.dat`:

 `conflicts.json` contains the conflicts appearing in each connected component.